 However, this time engineers will be far better prepared to deal with the technical challenges of toxicity and flammability posed by these environmentally benign gases, and their public acceptance will inevitably grow as environmental awareness grows.

-Green cooling will provide an initial site appraisal to determine & advise if a CO2 Refrigeration System could be cost effective and beneficial in terms of pay back.
+Green cooling will provide an initial site appraisal to determine & advise if a carbon dioxise refrigeration system could be cost effective and beneficial in terms of pay back.

 Once this is initial assessment is completed, a design and project scope will be provided which can incorporate an energy assessment with the specific recommendations detailed accordingly.